johngarg/feynwrite/README.md

 Modifications to the common Lagrangian can be made in the `granada.py` file.
 Important notes:
 - Spinors with contracted indices should be written next to each other
 - Adjoint SU(2) indices should be written in the opposite position to where they are if they are conjugated, since the conjugation function swaps the index position
+- Be a bit careful taking the charge conjugate `.CC` of chiral fermions; better to project out the component of the other fermion in the current

 # Usage